gaggle/intellij-flexible-elixir-monorepo/README.md

 # intellij-flexible-elixir-monorepo

-Sample project to test IntelliJ Flexible Elixir plugin.
+Sample project to explore and test Elixir monorepos.